 Public Act 100-0023, effective July 6, 2017, modified the State's funding policy to require that the contribution impact of all assumption changes be phased-in over a five-year period.
-As such, the Act delays the funding of the System.
+As such, the Act delays the recognition of the impact of assumption changes when calculating the contribution requirement of the System.
 Assumption changes are intended to more accurately anticipate the obligations for funding based on the most recent experience analysis and forward-looking changes to future investment returns.
 However, only one-fifth of the impact of these changes are now recognized from the date of adoption.
 The remainder of the impact is recognized over four additional years such that the full impact is only recognized at the end of a five-year period beginning at the date of adoption.
 This phase-in provides time to adjust to a higher level of contributions.

 However, the Conference of Consulting Actuaries White Paper on Actuarial Funding Policies and Practices for Public Pension Plans recommends that the "phase-in period should be no longer than the time period until the next review of assumptions."
-Since experience studies are performed every three years, Cheiron recommended that the phase-in period for the impact of assumption changes be reduced to no longer than three years.
-However, changing the funding method is under the jurisdiction of State law and not the Retirement Systems.
+Because experience studies are performed every three years, Cheiron recommended that the phase-in period for the impact of assumption changes be reduced to no longer than three years.
+However, changing the phasein period is under the jurisdiction of State law and not the Retirement Systems.